dgatf/msrc/README.md

 Remark:

 For BMP280 module there are two versions: 3.3V (6 pins, I2C/SPI) and 5V (4 pins, I2C).
 Note that  3.3V version is not 5V tolerant.
-Buy module version accordingly to your board Vcc
+Use module version accordingly to your board Vcc

 <p align="center"><img src="./images/full.png" width="600"><br>
   <i>I2C and analog sensors with Smartport</i><br><br></p>